Here is our priority grouping for energy efficiency upgrading of your home. Spend your money wisely on the biggest

 - Backup home battery, great for power outages.
 Soon, newer EVs will have Vehicle to Building function which will serve as a backup battery.

-- When replacing your home roof, include radiant barrier plywood or chipboard for the roof decking (decking is the wood the shingles are nailed to) and have a ridge vent installed to keep your home cooler during the summer months.
+- Replace your home roof, when required, especially before solar panel installation.
+When doing this, include radiant barrier plywood or chipboard for the roof decking (decking is the wood the shingles are nailed to) and have a ridge vent installed to keep your home cooler during the summer months.
 Also when replacing your roof, choose lighter colored shingles which will reflect more heat, keeping your home cooler in the summer.